-To get the best performance from any solar system all the links in the chain must be strong, the worlds best solar panels will not give you all they can if the inverter is not performing efficiently.
-Every volt of electricity the panels produce will pass through the inverter, safety is also a factor with a critical shutdown mechanism (called Anti Islanding Protection).
+To get the best performance from any solar power system, all the links in the chain must be reliable.
+The worlds best solar panels will not give you all they can if the inverter is not performing efficiently.
+Every volt of electricity the panels produce will pass through the inverter; safety is also a factor with a critical shutdown mechanism (called Anti Islanding Protection).

 Solar power inverter brands

 There are many brands of solar inverters available on the Australian solar market.
 To most Australians, these brand names mean nothing and its impossible to know good from bad without industry knowledge.